Jeff Bezos picks female aerospace pioneer to launch with him

 CAPE CANAVERAL, Fla.
-(AP) — Blue Origin’s Jeff Bezos has chosen an early female aerospace pioneer — an 82-year-old pilot denied astronaut wings decades ago because of her gender — to rocket into space with him in just three weeks.
+(AP) — Sixty years after acing astronaut tests but barred because she was a woman, Wally Funk will rocket into space alongside Jeff Bezos in just three weeks.

-The company announced Thursday that Wally Funk will be aboard the July 20 launch from West Texas, flying in the capsule for the 10-minute hop as an “honored guest.”
-She'll join Bezos, his brother and the winner of a charity auction, as the first people to ride a New Shepard rocket, named for Mercury 7 astronaut Alan Shepard, the first American in space.
+Bezos' company Blue Origin announced Thursday that the pioneering pilot will be aboard the July 20 launch from West Texas, flying in the capsule as an “honored guest.”
+She'll join Bezos, his brother and the winner of a $28 million charity auction, as the first people to ride a New Shepard rocket.

-Funk is among the so-called Mercury 13 women who went through astronaut training in the 1960s, but never made it to space — or even NASA’s astronaut corps — because they were female.
-Back then, all of the NASA astronauts were military test pilots and male.
+Funk was the youngest of the so-called Mercury 13 women who went through astronaut testing in the early 1960s, but never made it to space — or even NASA’s astronaut corps — because they were female.
+Back then, all of NASA's astronauts were male military test pilots.

-In an Instagram video posted by Bezos, Funk said she feels “fabulous” about being asked to launch.
+Funk said she feels “fabulous” about finally getting the chance to go to space.

+“I’ll love every second of it.
+Whoooo!
+Ha-ha.
+I can hardly wait,” Funk said in an Instagram video posted by Bezos.

-At age 82, Funk will become the oldest person to launch into space.
-She’ll beat the late John Glenn, who set a record at age 77 when flying aboard space shuttle Discovery in 1998.
+In a cosmic twist, she'll beat the late John Glenn, who set a record at age 77 when flying aboard space shuttle Discovery in 1998.
+Glenn pooh-poohed the idea of women flying in space, shortly after he became the first American to orbit the world in 1962.

 “No one has waited longer,” Bezos said via Instagram.
 “It’s time.
-Welcome to the crew, Wally.
-We’re excited to have you fly with us on July 20th as our honored guest.”
+Welcome to the crew, Wally."

+The Amazon founder is stepping down as the company's CEO on Monday.

+The upcoming launch — which follows 15 successful test flights — will open the door to paying customers.
+Blue Origin has yet to announce ticket prices or when the public might strap into the spacious six-seat capsule, which reaches an altitude of about 65 miles, just beyond the edge of space.
+The up-and-down flights last 10 minutes.

+The reusable rocket is named for Mercury astronaut Alan Shepard, the first American in space, and July 20 is the 52nd anniversary of the Apollo 11 moon landing.

-Funk, a pilot who lives in Texas, was the first female inspector for the Federal Aviation Administration and the first female air safety investigator for the National Transportation Safety Board.
+Funk, who lives near Dallas, was the first female inspector for the Federal Aviation Administration and the first female air safety investigator for the National Transportation Safety Board.
 In the posted video, she said she has 19,600 flying hours and has taught more than 3,000 people to fly.

+She was among two dozen female pilots who underwent six days of rigorous physical tests — the same ones administered to the Mercury astronaut candidates — in 1960 and 1961.
+The doctor who had tested the Mercury 7 men had heard the Soviets planned to send a woman to space and he wanted to see if women could endure the effects of weightlessness.

+The candidates had to spend hours in an isolation water tank, swallow rubber hose, and get needles stuck in their heads, among other things.

 It wasn't until 1983 that the first American woman soared into space — Sally Ride, who died in 2012.
 And it wasn't until 1995 that an American woman piloted a spaceship — Eileen Collins aboard shuttle Discovery.
 Many of the Mercury 13 women gathered at Cape Canaveral for that launch.

+Keen to get to space, Funk reserved a seat years ago on Richard Branson's Virgin Galactic rocket ship.
+She remains on the passenger list; the company plans three more test flights from New Mexico, one of them with Branson on board, before launching customers.

-In the video, Bezos describes to Funk how the four passengers will experience zerogravity for a few minutes, then land gently on the desert surface and open the hatch.
+In the video, Bezos describes to Funk how the four Blue Origin passengers will experience zero gravity for a few minutes, then land gently on the desert surface and open the hatch.

 “You step outside.
 What’s the first thing you say?” he asked her.